evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 those usually have the locale set out of the box.

-**Windows** users should first and foremost recognize that the Evennia server is run from the command line, something which they might not be familiar with.
+**Windows** users should first and foremost recognize that the Evennia server is run from the command line, something which some might not be familiar with (based on the questions we have received).
 In the Windows launch menu, just start *All Programs -> Accessories -> command prompt* and you will get the Windows command line interface.
-There are plenty of online tutorials on using the Windows command line, one example is found
+There are plenty of online tutorials on using the Windows command line, one example is found `here <http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/>`_.
-`here <http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/>`_.

 Windows users may want to install